gxndwana-bankai/settlement-demo/README.md

 The settlement mechanism is enabled by Bankai's stateless light clients.

-Instead of maintaining a dedicated light client on each source chain, Bankai uses ZK recursion to generate a single, constant-sized proof of Ethereum's history.
+Instead of maintaining a stateful light client on each source chain, Bankai uses ZK recursion to generate a single, constant-sized proof of Ethereum's history.
 This proof is synced entirely off-chain and acts as a portable, self-contained certificate of the canonical chain.

-Verification is performed on-demand by submitting this proof to a standard `Groth16` verifier contract.
-This eliminates the need for perpetual, expensive on-chain state synchronization and makes Ethereum's state accessible on any blockchain.
+Verification is performed on-demand by submitting this proof to a standard, stateless `Groth16` verifier contract.
+This eliminates the need for setting up a dedicated light client deployment on each source chain, creating cost, complexity and perpetual onchain cost.
+Deploy the verifier contract, and access all light clients available in Bankai.

-You can monitor the status of the Bankai network and the availability of proofs on the [Bankai Sepolia Dashboard](https://sepolia.dashboard.bankai.xyz/).

 ## End-to-End Data Flow